What is Tragicomedy?

-Comedy in this play is in reverse order.
-In Act-II, there is less comedy as compared to Act-I of the play.
-Hence, despair increases as the play proceed towards the conclusion because of the unending wait Vladimir and Estragon do for Godot, who never appears on stage nor has the playwright has introduced it to the audience.
+The comedy in this play is in reverse order.
+In Act II, there is less comedy as compared to Act I of the play.
+Hence, despair increases as the play proceed towards the conclusion because of the unending wait Vladimir and Estragon do for Godot, who never appears on stage nor has the playwright introduced it to the audience.
 Laughter is better observed before it is revealed to the audience that the folks are waiting for someone.
-Vladimir suggests that they should repent, however, Estragon cannot find any reason to repent on except on their birth.
+Vladimir suggests that they should repent, however, Estragon cannot find any reason to repent on except for their birth.
 Both of them along with the audience laugh at this joke.
 Certainly, it is comic for the audience but the very next moment Vladimir suppresses his laugh because he remembers the pains of life from his unconsciousness.

-The Laugh of every character in this play is mirthless (laughter that contains sorrows).
+The Laugh of every character in this play is mirthless (laughter that contains sorrow).

 Comedy in Dialogues:

-We can conclude whole play in its own dialogue:
+We can conclude the whole play in its own dialogue:

 “The tears of the world are a constant quantity.
 For each one who begins to weep somewhere else another stops.
 The same is true of the laughs”Waiting for Godot

 Lucky never laughs during the production of the whole play, however, his useless actions are still amusing for the audience.
 Further, there are certainly farcical elements in the play that increases the interest of the audience.
-There is no tragedy without plot as Aristotle emphasizes, however, “Waiting for Godot” is a tragedy without plot and a successful comedy (that’s what tragicomedy is).
-Although there is a theme of boredom in the play yet that never prevails tragedy of the play.
+There is no tragedy without a plot as Aristotle emphasizes, however, “Waiting for Godot” is a tragedy without a plot and a successful comedy (that’s what tragicomedy is).
+Although there is a theme of boredom in the play yet it never prevails over tragedy.
 The writer never forgets what he has decided to portray in the play.
-There is a humour of actions.
-For instance, Estragon time and again messes with his boots, Vladimir with his hat.
+There is humour in actions.
+For instance, Estragon time and again messes with his boots and Vladimir with his hat.
 Likewise, the remaining two characters of the play also do such type of actions that create physical humour.

 Most of the dialogues of this play are based on confusion.
-A character starts a discussion and expresses it through his dialogues, which are vague and unclear, hence, creates misunderstanding and confusion.
-Due to this reason, more time wasted in the explanation of that discussion than actual dialogues of the play.
-However, not exactly the purpose of those extra dialogues is to lengthen the duration of play instead every dialogue creates pleasure and a strange type of amusement no matter how many times the same is repeated in Act-I or Act-II.
+A character starts a discussion and expresses it through his dialogues, which are vague and unclear, hence, creating misunderstanding and confusion.
+Due to this reason, more time is wasted in the explanation of that discussion than the actual dialogues of the play.
+However, not exactly the purpose of those extra dialogues is to lengthen the duration of the play instead every dialogue creates pleasure and a strange type of amusement no matter how many times the same is repeated in Act I or Act II.

 Difference Between Comic Relief and Tragicomedy: